Easy RV Hacks: 50 Tips to Improve Your RV Experience

 29. Spray Paint for RV Parts: Makeover your RV by sprucing the plastic parts, faded by the sun, with a bit of spray paint.

-Keeping Clean Hacks
+RV Tips for Keeping Clean

-30. Waste Tank Cleaner: Use a ½-cup of Calgon Water Softener and a cup of Borax detergent to make your own cleaner for the waste tank.
+30. Waste Tank Cleaner: Use a ½-cup of Calgon water softener and a cup of Borax detergent to make your own cleaner for the waste tank.

 31. Flea Collars for Wasps: Propane attracts wasps.
-Place cut up flea collars in compartments to avoid wasp infestations.
+Place cut-up flea collars in compartments to avoid wasp infestations.

-32. Soap for deterring Mice: Eliminate mice with a bar of Irish Spring soap.
+32. Soap for Deterring Mice: Eliminate mice with a bar of Irish Spring soap.
 They hate the smell.
 Bounce fabric sheets are reputed to do this as well.

 33. Pine-Sol for Flies: Keep flies away by wiping down awnings, tables, and counters with a 50/50 solution of Pine-Sol and water.